Venetia Stevenson: Friendships and publicity romances

 Despite not having a starring role in a film before 1958, Stevenson was very popular in fan magazines.
 She was labeled "the most photogenic girl in the world" and went on rounds of dates, but most of the men she dated were only friends to her.

 In his 2005 autobiography, Tab Hunter Confidential: the Making of a Movie Star, Tab Hunter, whom she frequently dated, admitted that she was a large part of his and his then-boyfriend Anthony Perkins's social life, "acting as a 'beard' when we double-dated."
 Although their relationship was an open secret in Hollywood, Stevenson was a confidante for Perkins during their romance. "[C]ertainly, we all knew Tony [Perkins] was gay", Stevenson told a Perkins biographer.
 "We were real friends, and he would sleep over at my house in the same bed.
 But there was never, ever any... well, you know.
 If you have a friend of the opposite sex who's gay, it's just up in the air."

 Death

-Stevenson died on 26 September 2022, at a health care facility in Atlanta from Parkinson's disease.
+Stevenson died on 26 September 2022, from Parkinson's disease at the age of 84, at a health care facility in Atlanta, Georgia.